• Recipes

 How to Enhance and Personalize a Streusel Topping

-In addition to the basic recipe for a crumb/streusel topping, I’m giving you a second option of adding Enhancements such as Add-Ins for extra flavor and/or crunch.
-You can add any Add-In as long as it doesn’t exceed ⅓ of a cup.
-Also, you can add two Add-Ins like nuts and mini chips as long as you don’t exceed ⅓ cup for the total of these.
+In addition to the basic recipe for a crumb/streusel topping, I'm giving you a second option of adding Enhancements such as Add-Ins for extra flavor and/or crunch.
+You can add any Add-In as long as it doesn't exceed ⅓ of a cup.
+Additionally, you can add two add-ins, such as nuts and mini chips, as long as you don't exceed ⅓ cup for the total of these.

 The other Enhancements you can add are Spices/Herbs and Extracts.
 Feel free to combine spices and herbs to complement each other and your batter… and always consider adding an extract.
 For me, an extract is not essential but can be a great addition if the flavors need an extra oomph.
 In general, I always think about how to enhance the treat I'm making.